rizmaxed/notes-microservice/README.md

-# Notes Microservice · Serverless Application with AWS SAM, CodePipeline & Powertools
+# Notes Microservice - A Production-grade Serverless Notes API

 This project demonstrates how to build, deploy, and monitor a **Production-grade Serverless Notes API** using AWS Serverless Application Model (SAM), GitHub-integrated CI/CD pipeline, and AWS observability tooling.